Closed Form Word Embedding Alignment: EMBEDDING ALIGNMENT : APPLICATIONS

 Word embeddings have been used to place word vectors from multiple languages in the same space~\cite{Herm,Mik3}.
-These either do not perform that well in monolingual semantic tasks as noted in Luong \etal~\cite{Luong} or use learned affine transformations~\cite{Mik3}, which distort distances and do not have closed form solutions.

-We build embeddings for English and Spanish words from the English and Spanish Wikipedia dumps.
-We extract the embeddings for the most frequent $5{,}000$ words from the default Wikipedia dataset (that have translations in Spanish) and their translations in Spanish and align them using \AOR.
+These either do not perform that well in monolingual semantic tasks as noted in Luong, Pham and Manning ~\cite{Luong} or use learned affine transformations~\cite{Mik3}, which distort distances and do not have closed form solutions.
+Smith \etal \cite{SmithTHH17} use the equivalent of \AOR{} to translate between word embeddings from different languages that have been extracted using the same method.
+We extend that here to verify that no matter the embedding mechanism, we can translate using a variant of \AO{}.
+We use the ability to choose the right variant of Absolute Orientation as per Section \ref{sec:which-AO} to orient different embeddings onto each other coherently.
+We use the default English \GloVe embedding from Wikipedia and the FastText \url{https://github.com/facebookresearch/fastText} embedding for Spanish.
+FastText is yet another unsupervised learning paradigm for obtaining vector representations for words which uses a lot of concepts from \WordToVec, skipgram models and bag of words.
+As presented, these two have been derived using different methods and are thus oriented differently in 300 dimensional space.
+We extract the embeddings for the most frequent $5{,}000$ words from the default English Wikipedia dataset (that have translations in Spanish) and their translations in Spanish and align them using \AOWts.
 We test before and after alignment, for each of these $10{,}000$ words, if their translation is among their nearest $1$, $5$, and $10$ neighbors.
-Before alignment, the fraction of words with its translation among its closest $1$, $5$ and $10$ nearest neighbors is $0.00$, $0.054$, and $0.054$ respectively, while after alignment it is $0.492$, $0.783$ and $0.816$, respectively.
-Table \ref{tbl:translation} lists some examples before and after translation.
+Before alignment, the fraction of words with its translation among its closest $1$, $5$ and $10$ nearest neighbors is $0.00$, $0.160$, and $0.160$ respectively, while after alignment it is $0.372$, $0.623$ and $0.726$, respectively.

 We perform a cross-validation experiment to see how this alignment applies to new words not explicitly aligned.
 On learning the rotation matrix above, we apply it to a set of $1000$ new 'test' Spanish words (the translations of the next $1000$ most frequent English words) and bring it into the same space as that of English words as before.
-We test these $2000$ new words in the embedded and aligned space of $12{,}000$ words.
+We test these $2000$ new words in the embedded and aligned space of $12{,}000$ words (now $6{,}000$ from each language).
 Before alignment, the fraction of times their translations are among the closest $1$, $5$ and $10$ neighbors are $0.00$, $0.00$, and $0.00$, respectively.
-After alignment it is $0.317$, $0.704$, and $0.762$, respectively (comparable to results and setup in Mikolov \etal~\cite{Mik3}).
+After alignment it is $0.311$, $0.689$, and $0.747$, respectively (comparable to results and setup in Mikolov \etal~\cite{Mik3}, using jointly learned affine transformations).